How It Works

-If you have questions that have not been addressed here, refer to the Partner Support Community page, or contact your local Regional Service
+If you have questions that have not been addressed here, contact your local Regional Service

 Regional Service Center

 Yes.
 Licenses can be shared.

 For Action Pack subscribers: you can share the licenses granted through your subscription within the subscribing country only.
 The licenses

 granted to you are per country and cannot be shared across countries.

 For competency partners: licenses can be shared across countries, but the total number of licenses used within a partner organization